 We appreciate that this will be a very difficult time for many and especially for those children and young people who may already be facing challenging family situations, anxiety or abuse.

-The effects of being thrown together for prolonged periods in physical isolation without the welcome distraction of school routines, regular meals and the companionship of peers will mean that many children will struggle, and their emotional health and wellbeing will suffer as a consequence.
+The effects of being thrown together for prolonged periods in physical isolation without the welcome distraction of school routines, regular meals and the companionship of peers during the long lockdown has meant that many children have struggled, and their emotional health and wellbeing has suffered as a consequence.

-At this time of unprecedented disruption to our charity’s fundraising calendar, never have donations from our community been more vital to ensure the continuation of our work.
+This period has seen an unprecedented disruption to our charity’s fundraising calendar, with the result that donations from our community have been more vital than ever to ensure the continuation of our work.